What is a VPN?

 - Country – London, England

 This would include all a user needs, but is there enough behind the scenes to make this a worthy choice?
-Even if it comes with one of the most significant number of server allocations.
+Even if it comes with one of the most significant numbers of server allocations.

 - A large number of global servers